Guardian-Development/Finch-VideoProcessingFramework/VideoProcessingService/README.md

 To see messages published to topic in console:

-- bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic video_processing --from-beginning
+- bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic topic_name --from-beginning

 ### Test Videos